kuzikov/cv/index.md

 ## About

 I have a hands-on experience in development backend, web applications, cli and other things using the Golang.
+Now diving into the world of blockchain, cryptocurrencies and related cool stuff.

 ### Technical skills